Tails59/Derma-Designer/README.md

 Important things that should be coming:
 1. Fix save/load (done)
-2. Live editing of paint functions
+2. Live editing of paint functions (In progress)
+3. Add most of the element metafunctions
+4. Font designer/creator
+5. Create persistent themes for vgui elements